Hello, hi and welcome. I am Thomas, and this is my website.

 I will write posts detailing how I do image lazy loading, HTML5 videos, image processing, and more in the future.
 Stay tuned, as they say.

 What the uCtrl?

 I first got the domain uctrl.net back in 2009, uctrl.org in 2017, and uctrl.dev in 2019.
 The “u” represents both μ (micro) and you, “ctrl” is of course control.
 Both meanings appeal to me.

 - In control of own data

-I use uctrl.net for network services, mostly on my home network, and uctrl.org for this website.
+I use uctrl.net for network services, home network stuff, NTP, DNS, etc. uctrl.org for hosted web services — and uctrl.dev for this website.
 I think it’s a short and sweet domain name with lots of relevant meanings related to my interests and what I write about.